Begin your journey to healing at Promont Wellness.

 TREATMENT FOR PTSD + TRAUMA

-Trauma Treatment in Philadelphia
+Trauma & PTSD Treatment in Philadelphia

 Trauma, defined as a deeply distressing or disturbing experience, is a significant contributing factor to addiction.
 In fact, trauma is often at the root of addiction.
 Experiencing trauma can lead to self-medicating behaviors in an attempt to cope with emotional pain.
-At Promont Wellness, we understand the connection between trauma and addiction.
-We also know that trauma therapy is a vital part of the recovery journey.
-Our trauma treatment program in Pennsylvania can help you find healthy ways to cope with trauma and begin the healing process.

 The Connection Between Trauma and Addiction

 Trauma can involve physical, emotional, or psychological harm.
-It can be the result of a single event or multiple events.
+It can be the result of a single or multiple events.
 Trauma can also occur in response to witnessing violence or trauma experienced by someone else.
-No matter the cause, trauma can have a profound impact on your mental and physical health.

-Trauma can lead to changes in the brain.
-It can cause the release of stress hormones, which can impact the way you think and feel.
+No matter the cause, trauma can have a profound impact on your mental and physical health, even going as far as causing changes in the brain.
+In doing so, it influences the release of stress hormones, which can impact your thoughts and feelings.
 Trauma can also cause changes in the areas of the brain that control mood, memory, and impulse control.
 These changes can make it difficult to cope with stress and can contribute to self-destructive behaviors such as substance abuse.
 Trauma and other mental health conditions can also be connected, as trauma can increase the risk of developing depression, anxiety, and post-traumatic stress disorder (PTSD).

 POST TRAUMATIC STRESS DISORDER